arahangua/blockchain-developer-bootcamp-final-project/README.md

 open a terminal and start ganache :
 '''
 ganache-cli
 '''
 in a separate terminal, deploy contracts to the local network (ganache) :
 ```
 truffle migrate --network local
 ```
-in a third terminal, boot up the frontend:
+open a third terminal, boot up the frontend:
 ```
 cd client
 npm start